AkshataBhoi/Elevate_Labs_Java_Internship/README.md

 Welcome to my internship repository!
 This repo contains all the tasks, assignments, and mini-projects completed during my internship at **Elevate Labs** as a **Java Developer Intern**.

-Each task is organized in its own folder and includes source code, documentation (if any), and instructions to run the program.
+Each task is organized in its own folder and includes source code, documentation (if any).

 ---